 If her design consisted of just a single stock photo (or piece of content, as we mentioned in example #2) instead of her own design, Jasmine would’ve violated Canva’s Content License Agreement.

-It would still violate the agreement even if she added a simple border.
-The bottom line, the designs you sell need to be original.
+Even if she added a simple border, it would still violate the agreement.
+The bottom line is that the designs you sell need to be original.

 CANVA PROTECTS THEIR CREATORS